dlops-io/data-labeling/README.md

    |-mushroom_dataset_prep
    |-secrets
 ```

+### 🎉 Congratulations we just setup and tested data versioning using DVC

 ## Docker Cleanup
 To make sure we do not have any running containers and clear up an unused images